DavidShenkerman/DavidShenkerman.github.io/_posts/2024-06-02-Week-3-Angstrom-and-L3ak.md

 Anyways, with the token, I made this cURL request: `curl https://markdown.web.actf.co/flag -H 'cookie: token=d15453b0234690ccbb91861e'` and got the flag: `actf{b534186fa8b28780b1fcd1e95e2a2e2c}`.

-This is the first XSS challenge of the blog, and I am still very inexperience with it.
+This is the first XSS challenge of the blog, and I am still very inexperienced with it.
 That being said, it is a quite expansive vulnerability and one of the most common.
 I hope to do more of these that cover harder concepts like CSP bypasses or even client side template injections.

 ## GUESS THE FLAG - ANGSTROMCTF (REV)